Infinite systolic groups are not torsion: Infinite systolic groups are not torsion

 \section{Infinite systolic groups are not torsion}

 Here we turn to studying systolic groups, i.e.\ groups acting geometrically on systolic complexes.
 The aim of this section is to prove that an infinite systolic group contains an element of infinite order.
+This result is true for hyperbolic groups \cite[Proposition~III.$\Gamma$.2.22]{bridson1999metric} and for $\mathrm{CAT}(0)$ groups \cite[Theorem~11]{swensoncut}.
+As pointed out by the Referee, it is also true for systolic groups.
+This follows from biautomaticity of systolic groups shown in \cite[Theorem 13.1]{januszsimplicial} and the fact that all infinite biautomatic groups are not torsion (see \cite{gilman}).

-This result is true for hyperbolic groups \cite[Proposition~III.$\Gamma$.2.22]{bridson1999metric} as well as for $\mathrm{CAT}(0)$ groups \cite[Theorem~11]{swensoncut}.
-Our proof is based on the $\mathrm{CAT}(0)$ case, but instead of usual geodesics it uses directed geodesics discussed in the previous section.
-Before proving Theorem~\ref{nottorsion} we show existence of infinite directed geodesics in infinite systolic complexes.
+However, our proof is direct and more elementary.
+It is based on the approach used in $\mathrm{CAT}(0)$ case, but instead of the usual geodesics we use the directed geodesics discussed in the previous section.
+Before proving Theorem~\ref{nottorsion} we show the existence of infinite directed geodesics in infinite systolic complexes.

 \begin{lem} Let $X$ be a locally finite, infinite systolic complex.
 Then $X$ contains an infinite directed geodesic. \end{lem} \begin{proof}Pick a vertex $v_0 \in X$.
-We will construct our geodesic to be a sequence of projections onto $v_0$.
-Since $X$ is infinite and locally finite, it contains an infinite $X^1$-geodesic.
+We will construct the required geodesic by defining a sequence of projections onto $v_0$.
+Since $X$ is infinite and locally finite, it contains an infinite $X^{(1)}$--geodesic.
 We can take this geodesic to be issuing from $v_0$, so in particular for every $n$, the sphere $S_n(v_0, X)$ is non-empty.

+Now consider the set of simplices in $S_1(v_0, X)$, which are projections in the direction of $v_0$ of some simplices of $S_2(v_0, X)$.
+Call this set $P(1,2)$.
+This set is non-empty, because $S_2(v_0, X)$ is non-empty.
+Similarly, for any $n$ we define the set $P(1,n)$ to be the set of all simplices of $S_1(v_0, X)$ which come from iterating a projection of some simplex of $S_n(v_0, X)$, namely